xparq/iprof/README.md

 // ...
 ```

-The statistics are gathered in the ```iProf::stats```.
+The statistics are gathered in `iProf::stats`.
 To make iprof performant (you don't want your profiler to perturb the measurements by being slow)
 the stats are not aggregated automatically.
-In an application that has a well defined main loop
+In an application that has a well-defined main loop,
-such as a game it is recommended to gather them once every main loop iteration.
+such as a game, it is recommended to gather them once every main loop iteration.
-The stats can be aggregated using ```iProf::aggregateEntries()```.
+The stats can be aggregated using `iProf::aggregateEntries()`.

-The stats can also be easily streamed out to text thanks to the provided << operator
+The stats can also be easily streamed out to text, thanks to the provided `<<` operator:

 ```C++
 iProf::aggregateEntries();